BradJonesLLC/docker-drupal/README.md

 ### `ddrush` helper script
-Paired with the environment variable/PATH set with direnv (see above), you may execute any Drush command inside the web container by typing `ddrush your-command` inside the project.
+Paired with the environment variable/PATH set with direnv (see above), you may execute most Drush commands inside the web container by typing `ddrush your-command` inside the project.
 (You may need to run `direnv allow`) in your shell, before starting work.
+More complex commands involving quoting are not passed through verbatim; run `dbash` first, then your `drush` command directly inside the container.

 ### Xdebug Usage on same host as Docker container
 [Toggle Xdebug](http://xdebug.org/docs/remote#starting) in your browser or HTTP